siddharth2798/MLH-CodeSamples/README.md

 # RemittanceApp

 Working on a proof of concept of the cross border currency exchange use case on the Hyperledger Fabric platform.
-This app demonstrated the frontend of the app using AngularJS v1.6.9 .
+This app demonstrates the frontend of the app using AngularJS v1.6.9 and the logic flow using MongoDB.

 ## Prerequisite